 Item 3.
 Any "material" litigation in the last 10 years must be disclosed in this item, and you may be surprised by the huge variance in how many or how few lawsuits franchisors show.
 At least I was when Franchise Times researched this topic for an illuminating article published in October 2019.
 Some franchisors almost never set foot in court, while others are steeped in legal battles, we found.
 Subway listed 855 cases in Item 3, or about 20 per thousand units.
 McDonald's, by contrast, lists 32 cases, or a mere one case per thousand.

 Part of the reason for variations is that franchisors can decide themselves what is "material," and some err on the side of including everything while others do the opposite.
-Also, more and more franchisors are forcing arbitration in their contracts, and those cases don't have to be listed in Item 3.
 But general counsels told me a more important factor is the mindset of the franchisor—do they want to duke it out in court or do they want to work things out with franchisees?